marlls1989/arv/README.md

 # ARV Go High-level Functional Model #

-The Asynchronous RISC-V (ARV) is a 7-stage superscalar asynchronous processor design.
+The Asynchronous RISC-V (ARV) is a 7-stage superscalar asynchronous processor model described in the Go language.
-It is designed using Communicating Sequential Processes (CSP), a paradigm suitable for modelling asynchronous circuits abstracting handshake protocol and encoding details.
+It employs principles based on Communicating Sequential Processes (CSP), a paradigm suitable for modelling asynchronous circuits, while abstracting handshake protocols and data encoding details.
+In this way, the model is suitable as a specification for either quasi-delay insensitive (QDI) or nundled-data (BD) implementations.

 This repository contains the ARV high-level model written in [The Go Programming Language](https://golang.org/), which features channels and goroutine CSP-based constructs.
 This model is used to develop the processor organisation, abstracting asynchronous specific design complexities.